 3. Weak Grip

-A weak grip is the inverse of a strong grip and the hands are more orientated to the non-dominant side.
-This will result in the hands not turning over and will lead to an open clubface at impact and a left to right ball trajectory.
+As the name implies, it’s a weak grip pressure.
+A weak grip is the inverse of a strong grip, and the hands are more oriented to the non-dominant side.
+This golf grip will result in the hands not turning over and will lead to an open clubface at impact and a left-to-right ball trajectory.

-To produce a weak grip the leading hand is positioned on the handle facing away from your dominant shoulder and only the knuckle on your index finger detectable at address.
+To produce a weak grip, the leading hand is positioned on the handle facing away from your dominant shoulder, and only the knuckle on your index finger is detectable at address.

-Now that we have explained the various ways of holding the club in your hand, let us consider the ways to link up your fingers to the handle.
-There is no perfect way and the type that feels the most secure and comfortable would be the one that is the most suitable to embrace.
+Now that we have explained the various ways to hold a golf club, let us consider how to link up your fingers to the handle.
+You have three types of golf grip hand positions.
+There is no perfect way, and the type that feels the most secure and comfortable would be the one that is the most suitable to embrace.

 1. Vardon Grip

-First of all, let us examine the Vardon Grip that was made fashionable by the famed British golfer Harry Vardon at the turn of the 20th century and remains as the most prevalent grip with top golfers.
-Golfers with larger hands and longer fingers will find this a more comfortable and suitable grip.
-It is also often described as the overlapping grip since the little finger of your trailing hand overlays the groove between the index finger and middle finger of your leading hand The thumb of the lead hand should fit into the lifeline of the trailing hand.
+First of all, let us examine the Vardon Grip that was made fashionable by the famed British golfer Harry Vardon at the turn of the 20th century and remains as the most prevalent golf grip with top golfers.
+Golfers with larger hands and longer fingers will find this a more comfortable and suitable golf grip.
+It is also often described as the overlapping grip since the pinkie finger of your trailing hand overlays the groove between the index finger and middle finger of your leading hand.
+The thumb of the lead hand should fit into the lifeline of the trailing hand.

 2. Interlocking grip